Roller23/Malloc-implementation/README.md

-# Malloc-implementation
+# Malloc implementation
-A primitive implementation of the malloc function family
+A simple implementation of the malloc function family